esamattis/backbone.viewmaster/README.md

 ```

 Here it's important to notice that [setView][] and its friends, [appendView][],
-[prependView][] and [getViews][] should be considered in Java terms as
+[prependView][], [insertView][] and [getViews][] should be considered in Java
-protected methods.
-Which means you should use them only from within the view
+terms as protected methods.
+Which means you should use them only from within
-definition.
-This is because they all take a CSS selector as the first argument
+the view definition.
+This is because they all take a CSS selector as the first
-and because the CSS selectors are very implementation specific details of your
+argument and because the CSS selectors are very implementation specific details
-view.
-If you need to set the view from the outside create a setter method for
+of your view.
+If you need to set the view from the outside create a setter
-it to keep your views encapsulated and maintainable.
+method for it to keep your views encapsulated and maintainable.

 ## Rendering